May Day 2017

 In Chicago, where unemployment among minority youth is the highest in the country, there is an epidemic of violence, mainly fueled by gang conflict.
 But even this is moved by the deep sense of frustration and hopelessness young people feel about the future.
 This is a city that has been ruled for eight decades by the Democratic Party and maintains a notoriously violent police force, which has, no doubt, been emboldened by Trump’s authoritarian politics.

 Immigrant workers, in addition to facing all of the challenges and deprivations of working class life, have even fewer rights and much higher rates of exploitation, wage theft and other abuses, including blackmail and extortion.
-Arrests and detainment in terrible interment conditions have doubled this Spring under Trump, on the heels of Obama’s record-breaking deportation numbers.
+Arrests and detainment in terrible internment conditions have doubled this spring under Trump, on the heels of Obama’s record-breaking deportation numbers.

 In four decades of counterrevolution, in which the gains workers had fought for throughout the 20th century have been clawed back by the financial aristocracy, the Republican and Democratic parties have worked together to do the bidding of the financial elite.